fedilabidi13/Bare-Metal-Kubernetes/readme.md

 For the pods to communicate we should deploy networking addon.
 Here I am deploying flannel.

 So before we deploy flannel or any network addon you may notice that if you do a get pod -A, coredns will be in ContainerCreating status.
-Lets install flannel and see what happens.
+Lets install calico and see what happens.

 ```sh
 curl https://raw.githubusercontent.com/projectcalico/calico/v3.27.0/manifests/calico.yaml -O